We’re in Heshang (河上镇) — which basically means ’town on the river’ — and we’re here for the most famous of its 28,042 citizens: Mister Zhufa (朱法).

 Everyone here is on advice from a friend who was healed before.
 Several times I hear the idiom 慕名而来 (to come to a place on account of its reputation).

-There’s a big table in the practice, with in its center a newspaper from August (it’s now the latter half of September).
+There’s a big table in the practice, within its center a newspaper from August (it’s now the latter half of September).
 Each new patient first has to put her or his arm on a tiny cushion, after which Zhufa puts two fingers on their wrist to check a pulse or maybe more.
 Sometimes one wrist suffices, sometimes the other wrist is needed for a definite verdict too.
-Zhufa asks questions about what the problem is, and whether is there stress, or other symptoms?
+Zhufa asks questions about what the problem is, and whether there is stress, or other symptoms?
 He smiles a lot, especially when guests tell him about the friend that referred them, the friend that was healed by him.
 Zhufa asks where the patient has driven from.
 I’m not sure whether this is relevant for the patient, or whether it’s a form of honor that Zhufa bestows on himself.

 And although people carry X-rays and printouts from hospitals, Zhufa barely looks at them.
 Usually, the wrists and questions suffice.
 Sometimes a patient is directed to one of the beds in the practice, sometimes he writes beautiful yet indecipherable characters on a paper — a list of ten to twenty herbs to buy in a Chinese medicine store.
 “Put them in a teapot, boil them and drink it after breakfast and dinner, so twice a day for a week”, says Zhufa.